-Wrong verb patterns, that is the instances of the wrong verb usage, appeared on 8 single occasions (see Appendix 8), and, hence, received the second place in the above-presented classification.
+Wrong verb patterns, that is the instances of the wrong verb usage, appeared on 8 single occasions, and, hence, received the second place in the above-presented classification.
 The exact examples of the inaccurate language production in this area comprised, above all, such sentences as the following:

 - They let us to get there,

 - You'll make that our life makes sense,

-- It's worth to travel,
+- lt's worth to travel,

 - Resign your work.